+The West Coast of Scotland has the richest variety of winter climbing opportunities in the UK.
 Whether you've never climbed in winter before and want to give it a go, want to develop your skills to go it alone or just enjoy a great day in the mountains, we're here to make it possible.
 Below is just a sample of what's achievable.
 Please enquire to discuss options and your aspirations.
+All our winter days are tailored around your needs and desires.
 We strive to make your day as safe, informative and fun as possible.

 Intro to Winter Climbing

 Perhaps you're a keen winter walker and want to try something more technical.
 Maybe you've scrambled or climbed in summer and want to experience the challenge of winter.
-We can tailor a course to your personal requirements.
+On an Intro to Winter Climbing course you will learn the skills to stay safe and look after yourself and your climbing partner on routes of grade I and II where you require one axe.
+Routes such as Ledge Route, Sron na Lairig, the East Ridge of Beinn a' Chaorainn and many many more.

 Sometimes it's just great to climb!
-Maybe you want to climb one of Ken Wilson's 'Cold Climbs' or one of Scotland's many other classic routes, with conditions dictating what's best and when, we would love to share a great day in the mountains with you.
+Maybe you want to climb one of Ken Wilson's 'Cold Climbs' such as Point 5, the Orion Face or one of Scotland's many other classic routes.
+Early season mixed climbs and mid to late season ice climbing are all easily accessible from Fort William and what we love to do.
+With conditions dictating which routes are best and when, you can take advantage of our extensive local knowledge and avoid wasted trips to the mountains.
+We would love to share a great day in the mountains with you.

 Prices are per day.
 For larger groups please enquire and we will be able to quote for your specific requirements.